 Remember the Sabbath day, to keep it holy.

-God tells us to rest on the Sabbath.
-Some people, like Chick-fil-A founder Truett Cathy, take it seriously.
-He closes his entire restaurant chain on Sundays, but most of the world continues at a frenzied pace.
+God instructs us to rest on the Sabbath.
+Some people and companies do just that.
+Chick-Fil-A closes all stores on Sundays, while most of the world keeps a frenzied pace.

-If we believe our never-ceasing plans are more important than God's prescribed rest, we are saying to Him (in actions if not in words): 'my to-do list is more important than Yours.'
+If we believe our never-ceasing plans are more important than God's prescribed rest, we're saying in actions (if not in words): My to-dos are more critical than Yours.

-How does the Sabbath rest relate to Hollywood?
-Or New York, 'the city that never sleeps?'
-Or to actors working nights and weekends so they can audition by day?
+How does Sabbath rest affect Hollywood?
+Or New York, the city that never sleeps?
+Or Christians with jobs to work on Sundays?

 P.S.
-To read the other devotions in this series, please see the God's Ten Commandments For Hollywood series.
+To read the other devotions in this series, please see the Command Performances For Hollywood series.